mauritssilvis/darts/cli/java/README.md

 darts checkouts -j master 20 21
 ```

-In master-out games, only one dart is required to reduce a score of 21 to zero:
+The resulting output shows only one dart is required to reduce a score of 21 to zero in master-out games:

 ```markdown
 | Score |   1 | # |